rmartinho/flamingdangerzone/_posts/cxx11/2012-08-15-rule-of-zero.markdown

 In C++ the destructors of objects with automatic storage duration are invoked whenever their scope ends.
-This property is often used to handle cleanup of resources automatically in a pattern known by the meaningless name RAII.
+This property is often used to handle cleanup of resources automatically in a pattern known by the not very descriptive name RAII.

 An essential part of RAII is the concept of resource ownership: the object responsible for cleaning up a resource in its destructor *owns that resource*.